|

 4.00 Credits

 Provides a background in molecular biology with a focus on the regulation of gene expression and the experimental approaches used to study this regulation.
 Topics include DNA replication, transcription, translation and the mechanisms that regulate these processes.
-Cancer genetics and mammalian coat color genetics also are discussed as models for gene regulation.
 The laboratory portion of the course provides experiential learning of some of the laboratory techniques discussed in lecture.
 Topics covered in the laboratory include DNA extraction, PCR cloning of a gene, gene expression analysis, DNA sequencing and analysis using bioinformatics.

 -